petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions.md

 :::{grid-item-card}  Managing and Organizing Clarity Users
 :link: ./module-5-users-and-permissions/managing-and-organizing-clarity-users.md

-Learn about the different way to manage and organize users in Liferay.
+Learn how Liferay tools can be used to manage users and assign roles and permissions.
 :::

 :::{grid-item-card}  Modeling B2B Relationships with Liferay Accounts